24 Sivan -5689 – July 2, 1929

 Why did Beilka wait to pass away on Friday night, Shabbos?
 To bring peace to the family.

-Beverley was born on July 2nd, 1929 corresponding to the Hebrew date of the 24th of Sivan, 5689.
+Beverly as she was commonly called, was born on July 2, 1929 corresponding to the Hebrew date of the 24th of Sivan, 5689.
 It was a bright and sunny early summer day right before the July 4th holiday.
 My mother told me that Beverly was a beautiful child.
 It was a decent time for her parents, Sholem and Feigal Sklar.
-They were immigrants having come to America 5.5 years earlier, Beilka’s father our Zedi did not compromise his religion, and Zedi had a job as a manager in a burlap and sack factory.
-He was able to make sure his Frum employees did not work on Shabbos.
+They were immigrants having come to America 5.5 years earlier.
+Beilka’s father, our Zedi, did not compromise his religion.
+He was the stereotypical Orthodox Jew in those years in America, working Monday through Friday and being fired the following Monday because he did not show up for work on Saturday.
+Eventually Zedi found a decent job as a manager at the Seaman Burlap and Sack factory.
+He was able to keep Shabbos and did not allow his Jewish employees to work on Shabbos.
 He was able to provide for his family.
 Four months later on October 29th, 1929 the stock market crashes; and America and Zedi’s world changes dramatically.
-Extreme poverty hit America, people routinely committed suicide, soup kitchens were opened in every city.
+Extreme poverty hits America, people routinely committed suicide, soup kitchens were opened in every city.
 Zedi lost his job in the factory and life became extremely difficult.
 Zedi’s options became limited; life was closing in on him.
 Chapter 42, verse 21 says.

 כאוַיֹּאמְרוּ אִישׁ אֶל אָחִיו אֲבָל אֲשֵׁמִים | אֲנַחְנוּ עַל אָחִינוּ אֲשֶׁר רָאִינוּ צָרַת נַפְשׁוֹ בְּהִתְחַנְנוֹ אֵלֵינוּ וְלֹא שָׁמָעְנוּ עַל כֵּן בָּאָה אֵלֵינוּ הַצָּרָה הַזֹּאת: